 Is annual reapplication required?

-No, annual reapplication is no longer required.
+No, annual reapplication is not required.
 Instead, a notification to the assessor is required if a veteran or surviving spouse no longer qualifies for the credit.

-I have a Disabled Veteran Tax Credit applicant who files yearly to show me income.
+I have a Disabled Veteran Tax Credit applicant who files yearly to show my income.
 Does the applicant need to file next year or can the current application carry on?

-The income restriction is no longer required to receive the credit.
+The income restriction is not required to receive the credit.

 Can the assessor require annual reapplication?